serverless/components/README.md

         keys:

           # Add more Types in here
-          - name: securityGroupIds
+          securityGroupIds: # The name of the key
             type: string

       # Type: array

-      - name: mappingTemplates # The name of the parameter
+      mappingTemplates: # The name of the input/output
         type: array # The type
         # Optional
         required: true # Defaults to required: false